lop-Louis/go-to-docs/docs/fix/teams-notifications.md

 stop_rule: Archive if <1 use in 90 days or upstream policy changes.
 nav:
   - sidebar
-nav_group: Fast support
+nav_group: Support
 nav_order: 10
-nav_label: Teams notifications check
+nav_label: 'Fix: Teams notifications'
 ---

 Keep Teams notifications reliable with a 10-minute check path before involving IT.
 [Run the quick checks](#quick-path-37-checks) or [Escalate to Support IT](../support-it/contacting-it).